zzzprojects/learn-orm/tutorials/dapper-simplecrud/update-data.md

 Updating an existing entity is similar to inserting a new one.
 The **Dapper.SimpleCRUD** library provides an `Update` extension method to update existing data into the database.

-The following example updates a single new record.
+The following example updates a single record.

 ```csharp
 private static void UpdateSingleBook()